barclayd/IoT-Learning-Platform/contributions.md

 ### Definition of Ready

+- [x] Business rules are documented.
-- [x] All stories are I.N.V.E.S.T
+- [x] All stories are I.N.V.E.S.T (Independent, Negotiable, Valuable, Estimatable, Small, Testable).
+- [x] All stories follow the structure of “As A <Role> I want <Feature> So that <Value>”
 - [x]  Business value clear and conditions for customer satisfaction are fully identified for the story
 - [x] Details are sufficiently understood
 - [x] Dependencies are identified and resolved
     - [x] No blockers to allow functionality of a specific feature
-- [x] Acceptance criteria are clear and testable
+- [x] Acceptance criteria are well-defined and testable
-- [x] Performance criteria and clear and testable
+- [x] Performance criteria are well-defined and testable

 ---

 ### Working Agreement

+As a team we agree to work together having:

 * Daily stand-ups to be held at 10:30 am every Monday and Tuesday
 * To be held via Teams for the rest of the week with each group member contributing by 12pm each day - communicate with other members of the team via Microsoft Teams once a day to update of progress